-- In Aesop's fable "The Ant and the Dove," the dove saved the ant from drowning.
+- In Aesop's fable The Ant and the Dove, the dove saved the ant from drowning.
 Later, the ant saw a bird catcher laying out twigs for the dove.
 The ant stung him on the foot, he dropped the twigs and the dove flew away.

-- In "Harry Potter and the Chamber of Secrets," Gilderoy Lockhart takes credit for other people's achievements then erases their memories.
+- In Harry Potter and the Chamber of Secrets, Gilderoy Lockhart takes credit for other people's achievements then erases their memories.
 In the end, a memory charm backfires from a broken wand and he loses his memory.

-- In the fairy tale "Beauty and the Beast," the prince does not show kindness to a poor old woman.
+- In the fairy tale Beauty and the Beast, the prince does not show kindness to a poor old woman.
 The woman is a witch in disguise and turns the prince into a beast.

-- In "Polar Storm," a television movie, the main characters knew that anyone inside a car that is hit with an electromagnetic pulse would die.
+- In Polar Storm, a television movie, the main characters knew that anyone inside a car that is hit with an electromagnetic pulse would die.
 Their car was hijacked and within minutes, an EMP killed the hijacker inside the car.

-- In Star Wars' "Return of the Jedi," the main characters were encircled by Ewoks.
+- In Star Wars: Episode VI Return of the Jedi, the main characters were encircled by Ewoks.
 They had a choice of whether to fight or surrender.
 They won them over and the Ewoks became a powerful ally.

 - In Greek mythology, Tantalus tried to steal ambrosia from the gods and was banished.
 He invited the gods to his home where he killed his children and fed them to the gods.
 For this, he resides in the Fields of Punishment where anytime he tries to eat or drink, the food and water move away from him.

-- In the "Lord of the Rings," every Ring-bearer that shows mercy to Gollum is rewarded.
+- In The Lord of the Rings, every ring-bearer that shows mercy to Gollum is rewarded.
 Bilbo was able to give up the ring later on.

 - In a South Park episode, Le Petit Tourette, Cartman claims to have Tourette's syndrome so he can say anything he wants.
 Soon he loses control and actually says things he doesn't want to say.